openstack-archive/fuel-docs/pages/install-guide/0000-intro.rst

 # Install the Fuel Master Node on physical or virtual hardware using
   the Fuel installation image
 # Power on the other nodes to make them accessible for Fuel Master node
-# Deploy the OpenStack environment on the discovered nodes using Fuel UI.
+# Deploy the OpenStack environment on the discovered nodes using Fuel UI or CLI.

 Fuel is designed to maintain the OpenStack environment while providing the flexibility to adapt it to your configuration.